 5 EARLY 19th CENTURY (1805 CE - 1815 CE): The precise history of this period is unclear but it looks as if the miners were looking for copper and lead and then found the cobalt rich mineral which was exploited in a series of mines on a roughly north-south alignment.
 Exploratory and access passages are larger than the coffin levels and have a rounded roof.
 The walls taper slightly towards the floor.
 Working is mainly by use of picks but explosives cannot be ruled out and might have been used in the same way as in the previous mining period.
 Shafts are often circular which might be a sign of employment of local well-sinkers as miners.
 The large shaft in Engine Vein - Bear Pit - was made oval which is almost certainly a sign that it was a hauling shaft (two buckets, passing each other half way down the shaft).
 There are not many sites that could be classed as stoped-out areas but in the Cobalt Mine, these take the form of "flats" rather than vein-type excavations.
 Apart from the cobalt output, it appears that little of commercial value was mined at Alderley in this period.

 6 MID TO LATE 19th CENTURY (1858 CE - 1878 CE): This is the best recorded period and was also when explosives were used extensively as the chief ore mined was the copper-rich sandstone rather than primary ores on the "veins".
 The explosive used was black powder and drill holes were triangular and drilled by hand.
 These are distinctive for this period.
 Access tunnels were generally of good size as mining was quicker with explosives so the adit at Wood Mine is a good example.
 Stopes ranged from modest to huge as shown in the pictures of West Mine where barren rock was removed between the beds of ore.
 Shafts were generally roughly circular or oval).
 Circular shafts as in the upwards shaft in Wood Mine were often used for ventilation.
 Some shafts such as Chain Shaft in West mine provided an ore tipping route separated by a timber brattice from a climbing way.
 One notable shaft in Wood Mine was excavated downwards which may explain its rectangular shape as explosives would be less effective in driving such a shaft.
 In one of the West Mine pictures, the shape clearly shows a narrow pilot drive in the roof.
-This can be followed fro some distance through the mine and has all the hallmarks of being from the early 19th century period when the copper-rich sandstone did not provide a viable ore.
+This can be followed for some distance through the mine and has all the hallmarks of being from the early 19th century period when the copper-rich sandstone did not provide a viable ore.
+Not all passages were driven using mainly explosives; where the ground was soft (Doc Mine lower level and Hough Level from Engine Vein to Dicken's Wood), the signs point to use of very little black powder and a lot of picking.
+In the Hough Level, we think that rotary hand-drills and plug-and-feather might have been used as the passage was being enlarged and there are notches in one wall at regular intervals.

 7 EARLY 20th CENTURY (1911 CE - 1919 CE): The mines were worked sporadically in this period.
 West and Wood Mines were re-equipped with tramways and levels were driven in West Mine.
 There is some evidence of removing rich copper and lead deposits from the walls in Wood Mine and a short trial section was driven off Sand Cavern in Wood Mine.
 These tunnels were driven using high explosives, probably dynamite, and the evidence is in the lack of clear drill marks as the explosive shattered the rock around the drill hole.
 There is no evidence of electricity or compressed air being used in the mines so drilling was probably by hand.